The Truth About Plea Deals: Should You Ever Take One in a Criminal Case?

 The Role of Plea Bargains in Criminal Cases

-You might hear about plea bargains if you’re facing criminal charges in Philadelphia.
+You might hear about plea bargains if you’re facing criminal charges.
 They’re a common part of the legal process, but what do they mean for you?
 Let’s break it down in plain terms so you can understand how plea bargains work and whether they might be the right choice for your case.

 What Is a Plea Bargain?